Saint James School of Medicine: History

-In 2022 the FTC determined that "the school misrepresented its U.S. Medical Licensing Examination (USMLE) Step 1 pass rate in sales calls, presentations, and marketing materials.
+In 2022, the FTC determined that "the school misrepresented its U.S. Medical Licensing Examination (USMLE) Step 1 pass rate in sales calls, presentations, and marketing materials.
 One brochure claimed a 96.77% first-time USMLE Step 1 pass rate – but the school's actual pass rate is around 35%, according to the FTC" (Case No. 1:22-cv-1919).
-As a comparison, 98% of US and Canadian medical students passed the USMLE Step 1 examination on their first attempt.
+For comparison, 98% of US and Canadian medical students passed the USMLE Step 1 on their first attempt.
 The FTC determined that the average match rate for Saint James medical students is 63%, lower than the 83% that Saint James School of Medicine claims.
 "Saint James School of Medicine – and its Illinois-based operators – will have to pay $1.2 million toward refunds and debt cancellation for students harmed by its deceptive marketing, according to an FTC press release."
-While Saint James School of Medicine disagreed with the FTC’s conclusions, the school opted to resolve the matter swiftly rather than engage in a prolonged legal dispute.
-The decision to settle allowed the institution to remain focused on its students and long-term mission.
-Since then, Saint James has made significant advancements, including the construction of a multi-million dollar, state-of-the-art campus in St. Vincent and the Grenadines, an expansion in student enrollment, and a major curricular overhaul designed to enhance student outcomes.
-These efforts reflect the school’s commitment to continuous improvement, transparency, and ensuring that its graduates are well-prepared for medical careers in the U.S. and Canada.

-In September 2024, Saint James School of Medicine announced the consolidation of its Anguilla campus into its newly developed St. Vincent and the Grenadines (SVG) campus.
-The decision was made to centralize academic resources and provide students with access to updated facilities and a more integrated learning environment.
-The move aligns with the institution’s long-term strategy to enhance medical education by offering a modernized campus equipped with advanced resources.

-On October 17, 2024, the school unveiled its newly constructed campus in St. Vincent and the Grenadines.
+The school denied these allegations in their statement, saying that they settled to avoid lengthy and expensive legal proceeding with the FTC.

+A new campus in Golden Vale, Saint Vincent opened on October 17, 2024, as Phase 1 of a larger construction project.
+The opening was attended by the Honourable Prime Minister of Saint Vincent and the Grenadines, Dr. Ralph Gonsalves.
 The new 5,500 sq. ft. facility, along with a 4,000 sq. ft. outdoor amphitheater, marks Phase 1 of a larger 40,000+ sq. ft. campus, which is expected to be completed in 2026.